dialogic-godot/documentation/documentation/getting-started.md

 Once you hit `Save`, you can start adding events from the panel at the right of the editor.
 <img src="/media/timeline_editor.png" width="600"/>

-*Tip: You can learn more about each event and it's settings by right-clicking on an event and selecting `Documentation`.*
+*Tip: You can learn more about each event and its settings by right-clicking on an event and selecting `Documentation`.*

-If you want, you can switch to the text editor by clicking on the `Text Editor` button at the top right.
+If you like, you can switch to the text editor by clicking on the `Text Editor` button at the top right.
 You can find out more about writing timelines in text format here: [Writing timelines in text format](timeline-text-syntax.md).

 You can test the timeline by clicking the `Play Timeline` button at the top right.